 West Point is a somewhat small city located in the state of Mississippi.
 With a population of 10,990 people and four constituent neighborhoods, West Point is the 38th largest community in Mississippi.

-West Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, West Point is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in West Point who work in sales jobs (13.64%), office and administrative support (12.22%), and food service (7.55%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Point is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, West Point is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in West Point who work in office and administrative support (10.94%), food service (9.45%), and sales jobs (9.42%).

 As is often the case in a small city, West Point doesn't have a public transportation system that people use for their commute.

-In terms of college education, West Point is nearly on par with the US average for all cities of 21.84%: 19.14% of adults 25 and older in West Point have a bachelor's degree or advanced degree.
+The education level of West Point citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.94% of adults 25 and older in West Point have a college degree.

 The most common language spoken in West Point is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Chinese.